dqops/dqo/docs/reference/yaml/monitoring/column-monthly-monitoring-checks.md

 ___

-## ColumnNumericMonthlyMonitoringChecksSpec
+## ColumnComparisonMonthlyMonitoringChecksSpecMap
-Container of built-in preconfigured data quality monitoring on a column level that are checking numeric values at a monthly level.
+Container of comparison checks for each defined data comparison.
+The name of the key in this dictionary must match a name of a table comparison that is defined on the parent table.
+ Contains configuration of column level comparison checks.
+Each column level check container also defines the name of the reference column name to which we are comparing.